shahriarsss/facial-recognition-authentication/readme.txt

 * Initial release with facial recognition and secure authentication features.

 == Upgrade Notice ==

+= 1.1.0 =
+This update adds the "Manage Account" feature, enabling users to change passwords, delete accounts, and update photos with OTP and facial recognition for extra security.
+Update is highly recommended.

 = 1.0.4 =
 This update ensures better photo quality for accurate facial recognition.
 Update for improved security.